As children in U.S. study online, apps watch their every move

 What’s the context?

-Online student monitoring that rose during the pandemic sparks concerns about discrimination and surveillance of LGBT+ children
+Online student monitoring that rose during the pandemic sparks concerns about discrimination and surveillance of LGBTQ+ children

 - Nine in 10 teachers report pupils are monitored online